Strata Fees in British Columbia Updated by Mike Stewart Vancouver Realtor on October 29, 2023…

-Open the Georgia Strait or any other local paper and you’ll notice advertisements for apartments and condos.
+What is a Pre-Sale in Vancouver Real Estate?
+Open the Georgia Strait or any other local paper, and you’ll notice advertisements for apartments and condos.
 Most of these places don’t yet exist.
 Why?
 Because they are pre-sales!

 What is a Pre-Sale?

 A pre-sale is when a Developer sells a Buyer a property before that property is built or completed.
-The Buyer purchasing the pre-sales is buying the right to a completed property that will be built in future.
-In the UK and elsewhere Pre-Sales are referred to as Off Plan Investments.
+The Buyer purchasing the pre-sales is buying the right to a completed property built in the future.
+In the UK and elsewhere, Pre-Sales are referred to as Off Plan Investments.

 Why do people buy Pre-Sales?

-Pre-sales are popular with investors and other Buyers because it allows these Buyers to have the benefit of increasing prices without having to pay a mortgage, property taxes, maintenance fees, or deal with troublesome tenants.
-Pre-Sales also allow owner occupiers the ability to customize the property they buy.
+Pre-sales are popular with investors and other Buyers because it allows them to increase prices without paying a mortgage or property taxes, maintenance fees, or dealing with troublesome tenants.
+Pre-sales also allow owner-occupiers the ability to customize the property they buy.

 Are Pre-Sales Safe?